 Total hours required

 The culminating experience will be a written exam taken in the final semester of the program while registered for other courses.
-Questions about the degree requirements can be directed to the program director.
+Questions about the degree requirements can be directed to your academic advisor.

 FMS 504 Film Analysis*